Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Schools and colleges are closed.
 Offices aren’t working at full capacity.
 So it is expected the demand for paper will reduce drastically.

-So I assume a 25% de-growth in earnings in FY21 and then flat growth even on top of the low base after de-growth year.
+So I assume a 25% de-growth in earnings in FY21 and then flat growth even on top of the low base after the de-growth year.

 Modifying the Formula as Convenient